vlayer-xyz/vlayer/book/src/features/web.md

 ```

 ### Verifying on-chain
 Once ZK proof is returned from prover it can be used for on-chain verification.
-Proof along with public inputs has to passed to `WebProofVerifier.sol` using write call:
+Proof along with public inputs has to be passed to `WebProofVerifier.sol` using a write call:
 ```javascript
 const writeContractArgs: Parameters<typeof writeContract>[0] = {
     address: import.meta.env.VITE_VERIFIER_ADDRESS as `0x${string}`, // Verifier contract address